prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 Prerequirements:
 ----------------

-* R and python must be installed in the system
+* Python must be installed in the system
 * Anaconda/miniconda must be installed in the system
 * Academic email to download GISAID msa file